rackerlabs/rackspace-how-to/content/cloud-servers/installing-php-on-windows-server-2012.md

    **Note**: The currently loaded configuration file can be found by leveraging the `phpinfo();` script in the preceding section.

-2. Open the file with text editor and perform any necessarymodifications.
+2. Open the file with text editor and perform any necessary modifications.

    **Note**: Explaining the php directives that can be modified is beyond the scope of this article.
 Those seeking additional assistance should consult the official [PHP Manual](http://php.net/manual/en).